Intellectual Property Policy

 - Copyright <year of file creation> The XYZ Authors.

-- Copyright <year of file creation> The original author or authors.
+- Copyright <year of file creation> [a list of the original author or authors].

 Updating the year after the file is created is unnecessary.

-Do not alter existing copyright lines unless you have the right to do so.
+Do not alter existing copyright statements unless you have the right to do so.

 Obtaining an Exemption